-Real estate landing pages are standalone pages on your website with a single purpose: to convert traffic into leads.
-When someone visits your landing page they should be encouraged to share their contact information in exchange for valuable content such as a property search, home valuation, or a market trend report.
+Real estate landing pages are pages on your website with a single purpose: to convert traffic into leads.
+When you drive someone to your landing page, they provide their lead information in exchange for valuable content such as a property search, home valuation, or a market trend report.

-Why Your Website Homepage Isn’t Enough: You Need a Real Estate Landing Page
+Why Your Website Homepage Isn’t Enough: You Need Real Estate Landing Pages

-I know that sounds brutal, but it’s the truth.
-Studies show that the average website visitor will visit only about two pages on your website, and they won’t stay for longer than a minute or two.
-Since attention spans are so short, and the window to convert that visitor into a lead is so small, you need to be sending them to a page that is designed expressly for that purpose.
+Studies show that the typical first-time real estate website visitor will visit only two pages of your site—and they won’t stay for longer than a minute or two.
+Since attention spans are so short and the window to convert a visitor into a lead is so small, you need to be sending them to pages designed expressly for conversion.

 5 Live Real Estate Landing Page Examples

-Our first real estate landing page example comes from Redfin; its Home Valuation Landing Page.
-This is where property owners can come and get an estimate on their home’s value at no cost!
-Actually that isn’t true, there’s a cost: their contact information and the knowledge that they are at least considering the idea of selling their home, something we know is very valuable.
+Our first real estate landing page example comes from Redfin’s Home Valuation landing page, where property owners obtain an estimate on their home’s value at no cost!
+Actually, that isn’t true—there is a cost.
+Site visitors must share their contact information, and doing so lets Redfin know that they’re at least considering the idea of selling their home—knowledge that is very valuable.

-There are two different sorts of home valuation landing pages: instant valuation and delayed valuation.
-While providing a visitor with an instant home valuation is a strong conversion strategy, those valuations are based on algorithms like the one used for Zillow’s Zestimate, and aren’t always very reliable.
+Providing a visitor with an instant home valuation is a strong conversion strategy.
+However, instant valuations are based on algorithms like the one used for Zillow’s Zestimate, and aren’t always reliable.

-A delayed valuation landing page allows you to put your eyes on a property’s data before confirming an estimated value for your visitor, ensuring a higher level of accuracy and detail, but converting at a little lower rate.
+A delayed valuation landing page allows you to put your eyes on a property’s data before confirming an estimated value for your visitor, ensuring a higher level of accuracy and detail but converting at a slightly lower rate.

 Experiment with both and see which delivers the best value for your time and money.